 Biochemistry coursework is strongly recommended.

-It is recommended that prerequisite coursework be completed at an accredited college or university in the United States.
-However, foreign credits that have been reviewed by World Education Service (WES) are accepted.
 Credit by examination (e.g. AP, CLEP) may be granted for some courses.
 AP Scores of 3 or better are accepted for social science, humanities courses, and math courses.
 A score of 4 or better is required for science courses.
-Online courses are not accepted for science courses.

 Yes